Joseba10/SPRING/Readme.md

 ## Then go to Eclipse and go to C:\Users\curso\.m2 (folder direction) folder,and delete repository folder.

-## Finally open Eclipse and update the project with maven update,and lauch with Spring Boot App
+## Finally open Eclipse and update the project with maven update,and launch with Spring Boot App